dahciP/Smartify/README.md

-# Coursera Clone (MERN Stack)
+# Smartify

-Coursera is a ed-tech platform where anybody can browse for what they want to learn and can enroll and earn a skill for themselves.
+Smartify is a ed-tech platform where anybody can browse for what they want to learn and can enroll and earn a skill for themselves.
 This Project is build as part of Masai School (30 weeks Bootcamp) Curriculum project and completed in duration of 2 weeks.

 ## Demo